 Collaborate with treatment teams for retention of current housing

 Coordinate and process supportive services for clients at high risk for homelessness

-Enhanced Adult Residential Facilities These facilities are homelike environments that are generally used as a step down from State Hospital, MHRC/IMD, Acute Hospital and Crisis Residential or a step up from unenhanced B&C Homes and serves lower functioning clients who are less active in recovery and/or require prompting for services.
-MH services are not provided on site though transportation to services and CFCL services are provided.
+Enhanced Adult Residential Facilities These facilities are homelike environments that are generally used as a step down from state hospital, MHRC/IMD, acute hospital and crisis residential or a step up from unenhanced B&C Homes and serves lower functioning clients who are less active in recovery and/or require prompting for services.
+MH services are not provided on site though transportation to services and CFLC services are provided.
 In addition, a daily outing is provided at each facility.

 Non-Enhanced Licensed Adult Residential Facilities Non-Enhanced Licensed Adult Residential Facilities (ARF) are facilities of any capacity that provide 24-hour non-medical care for adults ages 18 through 59, who are unable to provide for their own daily needs.
 Adults may be physically handicapped, developmentally disabled, and/or mentally disabled.
 There are over 100 licensed ARFs in Kern County; however not all serve the mentally ill.

 Residential Care for the Elderly (RCFE): These facilities are state licensed, homelike environments that offer adult mental health clients through a 24- hour a day structured community living that supports a sober lifestyle.
 These facilities provide services to persons 60 years of age and over and persons under 60 with comparable needs.
 RCFEs may also be known as assisted living facilities, retirement homes, and board and care homes.
 The facilities can range in size from six beds to over 100 beds.

 Sober Living Environments (SLE): These facilities are homelike environments that offer adult mental health clients a 24-hours a day structure community living environment that supports a clean and sober lifestyle free from the use of illicit drugs and alcohol.